Advice + Inspiration

 After you have decided between, L, H, or J and have designed your track layout, you will need to make sure that you buy track fixtures that fit your track.
 Track fixtures come in two main types: low voltage and line voltage.
 Line voltage is the raw voltage that you will find in standard outlets and junction boxes - 120 volts in the US.
 Low Voltage Fixtures, which consume less electricity and provide a whiter light than Line Voltage Fixtures, use 12 volt power and therefore require a transformer to convert the raw 120V to the desired 12V.
 This transformer is a rectangular block about 4" long that serves as both the base of the fixture and the connection to the track, and comes as an integral part of any Low Voltage Track Fixture we sell.
 Since the conversion from 120V to 12V happens on the fixture itself, the track remains at the line voltage, meaning you could theoretically have both Low Voltage and Line Voltage fixtures on the same track, though few people choose to do this.
 You can have a large number of fixtures on a track; this number is dictated by the total wattage of the fixtures you plan to use and you can find the formula at answer 34 of our Frequently Asked Questions.

-Bulbs differ in the diameter and brightness of the light that they create.
+Lamps (bulbs) differ in the diameter and brightness of the light that they create.
 There are spot lights which create a focused bright light for illuminating specific things or places such as a picture, piece of art or workspace.
-Many Low Voltage Fixtures use MR 16 and MR 11 bulbs.
+Many Low Voltage Fixtures use halogen or LED MR 16 and MR 11 lamps.
 We provide a description of the beam angle produced by each bulb in order for you to determine which bulb you want.
 Large beam angles (25 and up) are floods.
 Smaller beam angles (under 25) are spots.
 Combining floods and spots enables you to light both specific objects and general areas from the same track.
-The Line Voltage Fixtures use a variety of bulbs; however, we dont carry these bulbs because we consider them too fragile to ship.
+The Line Voltage Fixtures use a variety of lamps depending on the fixture recommendation.
+You will need to check fixture specifications for more details.

 Thats all you need to put together a professional track lighting set-up.
 There are numerous ways that you can now modify or accessorize your track lighting.
 Here are some ideas: